department-of-veterans-affairs/next-build/READMEs/devops/infrastructure.md

 ![updated diagram with fallback mechanism between buckets](/READMEs/images/web-infra-updated.png)

 Essentially, we check the next-content bucket first.
 If a file is found, serve it.
-The existing bucket is never requested.
-If the response to the next-content bucket returns a 404, the revproxy forwards the request back to the existing content bucket and serves that response, whatever it is.
+The original content bucket is never requested.
+If the response to the next-content bucket returns a 404, the revproxy forwards the request back to the original content bucket and serves that response, whatever it is.

 See the [revproxy readme](/READMEs/devops/revproxy.md) for more details.